 Audiences for traditional news sources like TV and print have fallen significantly over the last decade, with younger groups preferring to get their news online or via social media.
-After last year’s COVID-19 bump, overall news consumption is down across all devices.
+News consumption has remained broadly stable in the last 12 months, with the exception of newspapers (-3pp).

 Pay for online news

 Public broadcasters such as the BBC, Channel 4, and ITV that are required to meet strict impartiality standards remain the most trusted news brands.
 Along with national broadsheet titles, all of these increased their trust levels in the last year – perhaps reflecting the less confrontational nature of politics after the resignation of Boris Johnson.
 More opinionated and tabloid outlets tend to have lower trust levels in our survey.